Today I’m sharing my home office makeover reveal! Come see how I turned my daughter’s room into a chic, French-inspired home office!

 Should we see where we started?

 I kept it pretty simple as I didn’t want it to look too busy.
-I’ve filled it with mostly vintage and antique items, along with some sentimental things to make it more personal.
+I’ve filled it with mostly vintage items, along with some sentimental things to make it more personal.

 I should be a much better blogger from here, don’t you think?! 😉